StaticTaku/easy_public_website_builder/README.md

         listes [::] {docker side http port number you want to use};
 ```
 ### 3.
-If you have domain for your server, change server name in nginx/conf/app_nginx.conf like this:
+If you have domain, change the server name in nginx/conf/app_nginx.conf like this:
 ```sh
 server {
         server_name {domain you want to use};
 ```

-If you dont have it, just input your server's ip address at server_name
+If you dont have it, just input your server's ip address at the server_name.

 ### 4.
 ```sh